INET-RC/GeoMX/README.md

 To mitigate the communication bottleneck between the central party and participating parties, GeoMX implements multiple communication-efficient strategies, such as BSC, DGT, TSEngine and P3, boosting the model training.

-**BSC**, fully named as *Bilateral Sparse Compression*, reduces the size of gradient tensors during Local Server's push and pull progress. **DGT**, fully named as *Differential Gradient Transmission*, transfers gradients in multi-channels with different  reliability and priority according to their contribution to model convergence. **TSEngine** dynamically schedules the communication logic over the parameter server and workers based on the active network perception. **P3** overlaps parameter synchronization with computation in order to improve the training performance.
+**BSC**, fully named as *Bilateral Sparse Compression*, reduces the size of gradient tensors during Local Server's push and pull progress. **DGT**, a contribution-aware differential gradient transmission protocol, fully named as *Differential Gradient Transmission* , transfers gradients in multi-channels with different  reliability and priority according to their contribution to model convergence. **TSEngine**, an adaptive communication scheduler for efficient communication overlay of the parameter server system in DML-WANs, dynamically schedules the communication logic over the parameter server and workers based on the active network perception. **P3** overlaps parameter synchronization with computation in order to improve the training performance.

 Furthermore, GeoMX supports: